 Buddy helps boot Hawks to top of AFL table

-Buddy Franklin led Hawthorn to a sensational win over Sydney (AFL media/Slattery Images).
+Buddy Franklin led Hawthorn to a sensational win over Sydney earlier in 2013, a team he is reported to be joining in 2014 (AFL media/Slattery Images).

 Lance Franklin made an instant impact in his return and Hawthorn proved they could overcome a tardy start as they beat Sydney to jump over the Swans into top spot on the AFL ladder on Saturday.